google-research-datasets/KELM-corpus/README.txt

 1. https://storage.googleapis.com/gresearch/kelm-corpus/quadruples-train.tsv
 2. https://storage.googleapis.com/gresearch/kelm-corpus/quadruples-validation.tsv
 3. https://storage.googleapis.com/gresearch/kelm-corpus/quadruples-test.tsv
 These are train, validation, and test sets, respectively.
 Each file contains "quadruples", i.e. Wikidata triples along with a corresponding Wikipedia sentence.
 The first column of each tsv file is the Wikidata triple, and the second column is the Wikipedia sentence.
-Note that the Wikidata triples are of the form "<subject> <relation> <object>" where some relations have sub-relations, e.g. "<subject> <relation> <object1> <sub-relation1> <object2> <sub-relation2> <object3>".
-For more details please refer to the paper mentioned earlier.
+Note that the Wikidata triples are of the form "<subject> <relation> <object>" where some subjects have multiple relations, e.g. "<subject> <relation1> <object1> <relation2> <object2> <relation3> <object3>".
+For more details on how these relations are grouped, please refer to the paper mentioned earlier.

 Part 2: Generated corpus
 https://storage.googleapis.com/gresearch/kelm-corpus/kelm_generated_corpus.jsonl
 This corpus contains ~15M sentences synthetically generated using a T5 model fine-tuned on the data from Part 1.
-The format is JSON with the generated sentence being in the "candidate" field and the reference Wikidata triple in the "reference" field.
+The format is JSONL i.e. JSON in every line.
+The generated sentence corresponds to the "candidate" field and the reference Wikidata triple corresponds to the "reference" field.